quence-dev/eyemax/readme.md

-Work for BU CS591 Mobile App Development.
+Work for BU CS591 Mobile App Development. (forked to archive)

 Android app which uses AWS Amplify, AWS Rekognition, and movies API to idenitfy the actors in an image and return the films they have in common, with the goal of identifying the original movie the picture is from.
 The app then displays information about this movie, including year, cast, genre, and images of the poster and cast.